yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/web-widget.md

 -------- | ---------
 Show history of the conversation | Disable this to refresh the bot's chat history when the page is reloaded.
 Enable to show the chat history even after the page is refreshed.
 By default, this option is disabled.
 Create fresh session for every new tab | Enable this option to refresh (not retain) the chat history when the bot is opened in a new tab/window.
+Download transcript | Enable this option to download chat history in plain text format.

 #### **Notifications**